Diminished Value Claims Explained

 - Color

-Step Two: Calculate the base loss of value.
-Insurance companies commonly apply a 10% cap, also known as the base loss of value, to the sales value estimated by NADA.
-This simply means that the maximum amount for diminished value claims is 10% of the NADA appraisal.
+Step 2: Calculate the base loss of value.
+Insurance companies commonly cap the NADA's value estimate at 10%, which is also known as the base loss of value.
+This means that the maximum amount for diminished value claims is 10% of the NADA appraisal.

-Step Three: Apply a damage multiplier.
+Step 3: Apply a damage multiplier.
 Insurance companies use a damage multiplier to adjust the base loss of value.
-In other words, the cap established above is multiplied by a number ranging from 0.00 to 1.00.
-This results in an adjusted figure for diminished value based on the insurer’s determination of damage.
-The multiplier begins at 0.00 for cars with no structural damage or replaced panels, and can go as high as 1.00 for cars with severe structural damage.
+In other words, the company determines the amount of damage by multiplying the cap in step 2 by a number from 0.00 to 1.00.
+This results in the adjusted diminished value.
+A multiplier of 0.00 is for cars with no structural damage or replaced panels, and 1.00 is for cars with severe structural damage.

-Step Four: Apply a mileage multiplier.
+Step 4: Apply a mileage multiplier.
 The mileage multiplier functions like the damage multiplier.
-The mileage multiplier reduces the—now adjusted—base loss of value depending on how many miles the vehicle has on its odometer.
-An older car’s value will generally be lower than a newer car.
-The adjusted base loss of value from step three is multiplied by the appropriate mileage multiplier to arrive at the diminished value.
+It reduces the adjusted base loss of value by how many miles are on the odometer.
+An older car's value will generally be lower than a newer car's.
+The adjusted base loss of value from step 3 is multiplied by the appropriate mileage multiplier to get the diminished value.

 Example of a diminished value calculation

 Insurance companies use damage and mileage multipliers to adjust the base loss of value.
-Assume the insurer determines "major damage to structure and panels".
-Multiply the $2,000 figure by 0.75 to get an adjusted base loss of $1,500.
+Assume the company determines "major damage to structure and panels".
+You'd multiply the $2,000 by 0.75 (the multiplier) to get an adjusted base loss of $1,500.

-Finally, apply a mileage multiplier based on your car’s mileage.
-If the vehicle had an odometer reading of 62,000 miles, the damage multiplier would be 0.40.
-Multiply 0.40 by $1,500 to determine the final diminished value of $600.
+Companies also apply a multiplier based on your car's mileage.
+If your car had an odometer reading of 62,000 miles, the damage multiplier would be 0.40.
+Multiply $1,500 by 0.40 to determine the final diminished value: $600.

 How does a diminished value appraisal work?